sguha-work/status-check/README.md

 This package got only one dependencies of "csv-array".

 ## Change Log
-> Bug fix in detection of redirect
+* Bug fix in detection of redirect
+* Improvement in speed as dependency improved

 ## Usage Guide
 ### Installing